Latest from our Consumer Rights and Laws Blog

 ‘My death will bring about a change’.
 And it did.

 These were the words of Amman Satya Kachroo, a student of Dr Rajendra Prasad Government Medical College, Kangra, Himachal Pradesh, in his suicide note.
-He had ended his life after being traumatized and depressed
+He had ended his life after being traumatized and depressed due to continuous ragging by

 Builders can’t force buyers to go for arbitration or mediation

 Here is some good news for buyers of real estate property.
 India’s Apex Court has ruled that real estate players cannot force buyers to settle their disputes through arbitration by stopping them from approaching consumer forums.
-It is a well settled law that arbitration
+It is a well settled law that arbitration agreements do not bar

 Anti Ragging Law and Ragging in University